vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 #### **Reading Video**
 Reading a video is little different from reading the image as in Image we use imread function to read but in video we need to use videocapture.
 We need to understand how video works in system.

-Video is nothing but mutiple images running in continoues loop, Each image is a frame and have some properties attached to it.
+Video is nothing but multiple images running in continues loop, Each image is a frame and have some properties attached to it.
 Let's see the code to see the video

 ```python
 import cv2